top of page

 Geno Washington and the Ram Jam Band released five albums between 1966 and 1969, followed by Geno's eight solo albums from 1976.

-We spoke to Geno about his time in the USAF, his journey from singing in Ipswich to becoming the UK's leading Black soul star, the time his band smashed attendance records at an annual Mod festival (Jimi Hendrix had set the previous record), how he inadvertently upstaged Rod Stewart, and got a band fired because the audience enjoyed their music so much they didn't spend money at the venue's bar.
+We talked about the time his band smashed attendance records at an annual Mod festival (Jimi Hendrix had set the previous record), how he accidentally upstaged Rod Stewart, and how he got a band fired because the audience enjoyed the music so much they didn't spend money at the bar.

 Geno also talks about the surprise felt by him and many Black airmen at the freedom to mingle with the local people in Suffolk, due to lack of racial segregation laws.
 Unlike in the USA at the time.

-Plus, there's stunning photographic portraits, taken at The Broadway Theatre in Catford, South London, in April 2025, by John Ferguson.
+For more, the Geno's oral history and transcript is below.
+Plus, there's stunning photographic portraits, taken at Catford's The Broadway Theatre in April 2025, by John Ferguson.
+Book Geno here.

-Geno's audio
+Geno's story

 Click here for the transcript.